simplecov-ruby/simplecov/README.md

 report actually includes coverage across your test suites and thereby gives you a better picture of blank spots.

 The official formatter of SimpleCov is packaged as a separate gem called [simplecov-html] but will be installed and configured automatically when you launch SimpleCov.
-If you're curious, you can find it [on Github, too][simplecov-html]
+If you're curious, you can find it [on Github, too][simplecov-html].